jairpgjunior/origin-product-take-home-assignment/JairJunior/README.md

-# Product Review - Fullstory
+# Product Analysis - Fullstory
 https://www.fullstory.com/

 FullStory is a customer experience data app that captures customer experience data in one powerful and easy-to-use platform.